 June 6, 2019 – On Saturday, May 18, friends and supporters of El Camino Health gathered at Los Altos Golf & Country Club for Spring Forward, a gala celebrating the Scrivner Center for Mental Health & Addiction Services and the soon-to-open Taube Pavilion.
 Honorary Chairs Tad and Dianne Taube of Belmont and Mary and Doug Scrivner of Los Altos Hills were recognized for their transformational gifts.
-The event raised more than $160,000 for the addiction services program.
+The event raised nearly $160,000 for the addiction services program.
 Guests dined at gourmet food stations, heard a riveting presentation by addiction medicine expert Dr. Omar Manejwala, and gave generously to the fund-in-need appeal.

 “Addiction is the most stigmatized condition in the world,” Dr. Manejwala observed.
 While it is both treatable and preventable, only one in 10 Americans with a substance use or chemical dependency disorder currently receives treatment.
 By reducing stigma, easing access to care through new payer models and technologies, harnessing the potential of gene therapies and medications, and addressing social determinants of health such as trauma and loneliness, addiction can become a manageable chronic disease, just like any other.
 He asked the audience to imagine, “What if it were easier to get help than it is to get high?”